William Clyde Gibson: Arrest, trials and imprisonment

 On the following day, one of Gibson's sisters went to their mother's house to settle the division of the family estate, and after checking the garage and finding Whitis' body, she immediately notified the police.
 Later that day, Gibson was arrested for drunk driving in Whitis' car, and was charged with her murder five days later.
 A few days later, he confessed responsibility for Hodella's murder.
-He also willingly led them to the location where he had buried her body, and on April 27, authorities dug up her body from his backyard.
+He also willingly led them to the location where he had buried Kirk's body, and on April 27, authorities dug up her body from his backyard.
 On May 23, Gibson was officially charged with her murder as well, with prosecutors announcing that they would seek the death penalty for all three killings.

 During his murder trial, prosecutors presented an interview Gibson had given to investigators upon his arrest, during which he claimed that an "evil" had overcome him and had made him commit the murder.
 On October 25, 2013, Gibson was found guilty in Whitis' murder at a jury trial, with the jurors taking less than 20 minutes to find him guilty on all charges.
 At his sentencing the following month, Gibson was subsequently handed a death sentence, to which he told the sentencing judge that it was "no big deal" and that he deserved what he was getting.
 In regards to his upcoming murder trials, he changed his plea and waived his right to a speedy trial, choosing to plead guilty to Hodella's murder instead.
 As part of the deal, it was decided that evidence presented at the Hodella trial would not be used as evidence or an aggravating factor in any follow-up trials.
 A substantial issue arose when Gibson had a tattoo done on the back of his shaved head, which said "Death Row X3".
 According to Justice Susan Orth, the tattoo could prejudice the jury and possibly prevent a fair trial, and because of this, prison authorities were forbidden from cutting Gibson's hair so the tattoo could be covered up.

 At this final murder trial, Gibson unexpectedly pleaded guilty again, waiving his right to a jury trial.
 In spite of the guilty plea, prosecutors pushed for another death sentence, aiming to prove aggravating factors during the commission of Kirk's murder.
 On August 15, 2014, Gibson was sentenced to death again, with sentencing Justice Orth deeming that it was "the only appropriate sentence" in regards to the brutal killing.